vial-kb/vial-kb.github.io/docs/docs/encoders.md

 **Top Legend**
 - The top legend denotes the rotary index and action. **NOT the matrix position, or switch index.** This is separate from the matrix, and should not be confused with each other. `Encoder Index (0 ->), Rotary action (0 = CCW, 1 = CW)`
-> If your board uses multiple encoders, the Encoder Index has to scale up by 1 for each encoder the board has so as to not conflict with other encoders.
+> If your board uses multiple encoders, the Encoder Index has to scale up by 1 for each encoder the board has so as to not conflict with other encoders, like so below:

 ![](../img/multi-encoders-kle.png)

 **Clickable button**